J. C. Agajanian

-Joshua C. James "Aggie" Agajanian (June 16, 1913May 5, 1984) was an American motorsports promoter, race car owner, and Motorcycle Hall of Fame inductee.
+Joshua Christopher James "Aggie" Agajanian (June 16, 1913May 5, 1984) was an American motorsports promoter, race car owner, and Motorcycle Hall of Fame inductee.

 Early life

 Agajanian was born in San Pedro, Los Angeles, California, just six months after his father had emigrated from Armenia to the United States.
 Agajanian grew up working for his family's refuse collecting and hog ranching businesses.

-By age 18, Agajanian had saved enough money to buy a race car.
+By the age of 18, Agajanian had saved enough money to buy a race car.
 Upon hearing the news, Agajanian's father supposedly responded, "So, you are going to be a race driver, that's fine.
 Just a few things I want you to do first: Go kiss your mother goodbye, pack your bags since you won't be living here anymore, and while you're at it, change your name."
 He then refused to grant Agajanian permission to race cars, encouraging him to be an owner.